-- 1. Before making a booking for an U18 student, the following information is sent out to parents: standards of acceptable behaviour, a summary of UK law and rules for students in order to stay safe.
-Once a booking is made, parents are required to sign a parental agreement to show that both they and their child accept the rules stated. - 2.
-In the induction for all students on their first day, the students read the School's acceptable behaviour policy, which specifies what behaviour is inappropriate and possible consequences for students. - 3.
+- Before making a booking for an U18 student, the following information is sent out to parents: standards of acceptable behaviour, Abusive Behaviour policy, a summary of UK law and rules for students in order to stay safe.
+Once a booking is made, parents are required to sign a parental agreement to show that both they and their child accept the rules stated. - In the induction for all students on their first day, the students read the School's acceptable behaviour policy, which specifies what behaviour is inappropriate and possible consequences for students.
+They also read the School's Abusive Behaviour policy and what actions the School will take if they do not follow the policy. - 3.
 Teachers receive guidelines on classroom management and the rewards/sanctions systems in place at particular centres in their induction.
 Academic Managers usually do early observations of teachers on summer programmes in order to give teachers early feedback and support on classroom management. - 4.
 Positive reinforcement of good behaviour works well to control the students in most cases and staff encourage students to co-operate and be responsible.
 Prizes can be awarded for the person in each class who has made the most effort and at Bromsgrove, specific reward systems are used effectively for 8-12 year-olds. - 5.
 An observation/incident book is used during summer programmes to record any notable behaviour issues or incidents and each entry is read and discussed with the teacher by an Academic Manager.
 The Academic Manager may report/discuss serious or persistent problems with students/pastoral staff/group leaders/agents/parents as appropriate and suitable sanctions agreed upon and implemented.
 Expulsion from the course is a rare and last resort, but students are made aware that this possibility exists.
 Any decision to expel a student is only taken after discussion with the IH Bristol Principal and/or Director.